Low FODMAP diet - FAD or FAB?

 A small amount of dried fruit in a very sensitive gut may cause no symptoms.
 Large quantities of cabbage, beans and onions in the most “iron stomach” will cause gas and change in bowel habit.
 Working out the diet balance which fits your lifestyle can be overwhelming.
 You may prefer to see a dietitian.
 This is Medicare rebatable in Australia if your GP refers you.

 2. Treat your constipation and slow gut transit (which may not be obvious to you).
 Constipation is a common cause of food intolerances; treating it can make you better able to tolerate high FODMAP foods.
-Also cutting back on FODMAPs can worsen constipation, so get this right is critical, including:
+Also cutting back on FODMAPs (in wheat, rye, barley and legumes) make it hard to get to the daily Australian fibre recommendation to consume 25-30g.
+This can worsen constipation.
+So getting this right is critical, including:

 - five serves of low FODMAP vegetables (consider white potato with skin, 1/4 cup canned chickpeas (drained and rinsed) or 1/2 cup canned lentils (drained an rinsed)